-The School of Nursing at the Brooks College of Health offers three (3) tracks for the Bachelor of Science in Nursing (BSN).
+The School of Nursing at the Brooks College of Health offers four (4) tracks for the Bachelor of Science in Nursing (B.S.N.).
 The curriculum is community-based in that it supports engagement with the community throughout the nursing major, nurturing and building relationships with community agencies consistently over time through an innovative home-basing of students in a designated community for the entire length of their nursing program.

 Undergraduate Program Tracks

 Baccalaureate Program Objectives

 At the completion of the University of North Florida's baccalaureate program in nursing, the graduate will:

 - Use the UNF School of Nursing conceptual framework as a basis for professional nursing practice.

 - Synthesize knowledge from nursing, the natural and social sciences, mathematics and the humanities as the basis for providing culturally competent care within a diverse society.